Mood vs. Emotion: Differences & Traits

-In an excerpt taken from “The Nature Of Emotion”, Dr. Ekman lays out five factors for determining mood vs emotion.
+In an excerpt taken from “The Nature Of Emotion“, Dr. Ekman lays out five factors of mood vs. emotion.
 Variations in duration, provocation, modulation, facial expression, and awareness of cause support Dr. Ekman’s argument for the difference between mood and emotion.

 In the debate of mood vs emotion, moods can be distinguished from emotions in terms of their duration and, presumably, also in terms of… the neural circuitry that directs and maintains each of these affective states.
 While there is no agreement about how long an emotion lasts, most of those who study the difference between mood and emotion recognize that moods last longer.
 I have maintained (Ekman, 1984) that emotions are brief, typically lasting anywhere from a matter of seconds to minutes, at most.

 So, when we speak of an emotion lasting for an extended amount of time (hours),it’s more likely that we are summating recurrent emotional episodes within that timeframe and not actually experiencing a constant and consistent emotion.
 Moods, however, can last for hours, sometimes even days, and can be difficult to shake.
 It’s important to note that if a particular state endures for weeks or months, though, it is not a mood but more properly identified as an affective disorder.

 To add to the complexity of their relationship, moods appear to lower the threshold needed to arouse related emotions.
 An example of this would be when you’re in an irritable mood and finding yourself feeling angry much more readily than usual.

 When in an irritable mood, people construe the world around them in a way that permits, if not calls for, an angry response, as if they are seeking an opportunity to indulge the emotion relevant to their mood.